tanakan 40mg tablete Uses, Dosage, Side Effects, Precautions & Warnings

 tanakan medicine is indicated for the symptomatic treatment of certain cognitive disorders in the elderly (particularly memory disorders), except for any type of confirmed dementia, drug-related disorders, depression or metabolic disorders.

-What is tanakan tablets used for and what is Tanakan medicine indication ?
+What is tanakan tablets used for and medicine indication ?

 Herbal medicine used in the symptomatic treatment of cognitive disorders in the elderly, with the exception of patients with confirmed dementia, Parkinson’s disease, iatrogenic cognitive disorders or secondary to depression or metabolic disorders.